Civil Authorities (Special Powers) Act (Northern Ireland) 1922

-The Civil Authorities (Special Powers) Act (Northern Ireland) 1922, often referred to simply as the Special Powers Act and known as the "Flogging Act", was an Act passed by the Parliament of Northern Ireland during the partition of Ireland and shortly after the establishment of Northern Ireland.
-The Act was renewed annually and in 1928 was renewed for five year and made permanent in 1933 and not repealed until 1973.
+The Civil Authorities (Special Powers) Act (Northern Ireland) 1922 (12 & 13 Geo.
+5. c.
+5 (N.I.)), often referred to simply as the Special Powers Act and known as the "Flogging Act", was an act passed by the Parliament of Northern Ireland during the partition of Ireland and shortly after the establishment of Northern Ireland.
+This act replaced the Restoration of Order in Ireland Act 1920 which permitted the jailing of any Irish person without charge or trial (see Internment).

+The act was initially renewed annually; in 1928 it was renewed for five years; it was made permanent by the Civil Authorities (Special Powers) Act (Northern Ireland) 1933 (23 & 24 Geo.
+5. c.
+12 (N.I.)), and not finally repealed until 1973.
 Its sweeping powers made it highly controversial, and it was seen by much of the Irish nationalist community as a tool of Ulster unionist oppression.
-The Act was eventually repealed by the Northern Ireland (Emergency Provisions) Act 1973, following the abolition of Northern Ireland's parliament and the imposition of direct rule by the British government.
+The act was eventually repealed by the Northern Ireland (Emergency Provisions) Act 1973, following the abolition of Northern Ireland's parliament and the imposition of direct rule by the British government.